 Was all run-on, all runoff within the site and all runoff that discharges off the site effectively managed in accordance with the SWPPP?
-Yes 🗆 No 🗆 NA 🗆 Were all inspection, maintenance repair and sampling activities at the project location performed or supervised by a Qualified SWPPP Practitioner (QSP) representing the discharger?
-Yes 1 No NA 1 Attach copies of inspections and sampling reports as applicable Were weekly inspections and observations conducted, including at least one during each 24-hour period during extended storm events?
+Yes 🗆 No 🗆 NA□ Were all inspection, maintenance repair and sampling activities at the project location performed or supervised by a Qualified SWPPP Practitioner (QSP) representing the discharger?
+No Dies of inspected as app ere weekly inspections and observations conducted, including at least one during each 24-hour period ring extended storm events?
 NOTE: Inspectors shall be the QSP or be trained by the QSP.
-Yes 1 No NA 1 Attach copies of inspections and sampling reports as applicable
+No Dies of inspece of other series of the s